 In a mosque, non-Muslims would not normally be allowed in at prayer time and women are sometimes not let in at all.
-In a Hindu temple, you are not often allowed into the inner sanctum; and at a Buddhist stupa or monument, you should always walk round clockwise (ie, with the stupa on your right).
+In a Hindu temple, you are often not allowed into the inner sanctum; and at a Buddhist stupa or monument, you should always walk round clockwise (ie, with the stupa on your right).
 Hindus are very superstitious about taking photographs of images of deities and inside temples; if in doubt, desist.

 Funeral processions are private affairs, and should be left in peace.
 In Hindu funerals, the body is normally carried to the cremation site within hours of death by white-shrouded relatives (white is the colour of mourning).
 The eldest son is expected to shave his head and wear white following the death of a parent.
 At Varanasi and other places, you may see cremations; such occasions should be treated with respect and photographs should not be taken.

 Indian people are very conservative about dress.
 Women are expected to dress modestly, with legs and shoulders covered.
 Trousers are acceptable, but shorts and short skirts are offensive to many.
 Men should always wear a shirt in public, and avoid skimpy shorts away from beach areas.
 These rules are particularly important in temples and mosques.
 Cover your head with a cap or cloth when entering a dargah (Sufi shrine) or Sikh gurudwara; women in particular are also required to cover their limbs.
 Men are similarly expected to dress appropriately with their legs and head covered.
 Caps are usually available on loan, often free, for visitors, and sometimes cloth is available to cover up your arms and legs.

 Never mind sky-clad Jains or Naga Sadhus, nudity is not acceptable in India.
 Topless bathing is not uncommon in Goa (though it is in theory prohibited), but you can be sure the locals don’t like it.